sumanyurosha/spoj-first30/README.md

   4. I encountered an interesting problem today, COINS!
 Well it is a dp problem but I didn't understand the dp part in it and just solved using my conventional approach.
 The trick was to pre-compute values till 10^8 and use those values to calculate answers till 10^9 by using recursion.
     **I need to understand a lot more about dp**

   5. I Solved problem ACODE and found it really very interesting one.
 A very famous saying in Dynamic Programming is, "If you don't remember the past, you are condemned to repeat it".
 This statement justifies DP very well.
 DP is all about breaking a problem into sub problems and finding the overlapping solutions for it.
 Happy to solve it, now will look forward to more such problems.

+  6. I solved JULKA and I am very very happy after solving it.
+I always knew the approach to solve it but was stucking in the implementation part.
+And finally I have done it!!!
+This problem helped me in learning how to pass an array to a function and how to return an array from a function.
+Because of this mistake my earlier attempts had failed.
+Just like the problem FCTRL, I used the most basic approach for solving mathematical addition, sbtraction and division but for very very big numbers(upto 10^10000).